Cause and Effect Essay Guide

 3. Develop the thesis statement

-Developing a thesis for a good cause-and-effect essay might be challenging.
+Developing a thesis for a good cause and effect essay might be challenging.
 To simplify and speed up the writing process, determine whether you focus on causes, effects, or both.
 You don’t have to develop your causes and effects in the thesis thoroughly.
 Just provide the main points and proceed to the body paragraphs.
 We have provided a couple of examples earlier, under the subtypes section.

 Take advantage of the complex nature of causality.
 Sometimes, it’s not essential, or feasible, to determine the precise cause of an event or even to pinpoint its exact impact.
 When you are developing your thesis, you may choose one of the effects or causes to be primary.
-Once you do so, that main cause or effect essentially becomes your thesis statement.
+Once you do so, that main cause or effect becomes your thesis statement.

 4. (Optional) Make an outline

-A cause-and-effect essay outline is an effective tool that points you in the right direction and wards off any additional information you may want to include in the essay.
-Provided that the requirements don’t expect you to attach the outline along with the essay, you are free to write a cause-and-effect essay outline in any way.
+A cause and effect essay outline is an effective tool that points you in the right direction and wards off any additional information you may want to include in the essay.
+Provided that the requirements don’t expect you to attach the outline along with the essay, you are free to write a cause and effect essay outline in any way.

 Note: You can find out more about creating outlines for essays by reading our article: How to Write an Outline.

-5. Write the introduction
+5. Write the cause and effect essay introduction

 Note: You can learn about essay introductions in our dedicated guide here: How to Start an Essay.

-6. Write the body
+6. Write the body paragraphs

 So, suppose you want to write about a single cause and several repercussions.
 In that case, your first body section would describe the cause, providing enough detail for the reader to understand the state of affairs.